Black Adam: 52

 Osiris is accepted into the Teen Titans.
 Upon returning from a mission, he and the rest of the Black Marvel Family are attacked by the Suicide Squad.
 The Black Marvels defeat the Squad, but not before footage of them in battle (including Osiris's accidental killing of a Squad member who was attacking Isis) is captured by Amanda Waller, who uses it to further ruin the Black Marvel Family's reputation.
 Meanwhile, Kahndaq is struck by a number of natural disasters, which seem to have a supernatural origin.
 He engages in more beneficial activities, like a charity dinner with the Sivanas.

 Wracked with guilt over the death of the Persuader, Osiris ventures to the Rock of Eternity and pleads with Captain Marvel to have his powers removed, as he fears Black Adam's influence (and those of his gods) has tainted him with evil.
-Black Adam arrives and the two battle until subdued by Isis and the Marvels.
+Adam arrives and the two battle until subdued by Isis and the Marvels.
 Osiris relents, seemingly accepting that he has repented enough for the Persuader's death, and accompanies the Black Marvel Family back home.

-However, when Osiris and his friend Sobek, the talking crocodile, are alone, he admits that he was only putting up a front to appease those around him and that he could never forgive himself for killing anyone, as Black Adam has.
-Sobek advises Osiris that he should say Black Adam's name and rid himself of the powers he has come to hate.
-Osiris does so, only to be betrayed and brutally devoured by Sobek, while in his mortal form.
+When Osiris and Sobek are alone, Osiris admits that he was only putting up a front to appease those around him and that he could never forgive himself for killing anyone, as Black Adam has.
+Sobek advises Osiris that he should say Adam's name and rid himself of the powers he has come to hate.
+Osiris does so, only to be betrayed and killed by Sobek.

 Isis and Adam confront Sobek after finding Osiris's body, who reveals that he is Famine, the Fourth Horseman of Apokolips, one of four creatures created by Intergang to attack Black Adam.
-Adam swiftly disposes of Sobek by hyper-elongating his jaws and does battle with the other three Horsemen.
+Adam swiftly disposes of Sobek by elongating his jaws and does battle with the other three Horsemen.
 One of them, Pestilence, infects Isis with a deadly disease before Adam kills him and his partner War.
 A gravely ill Isis saves Adam from Death using her powers to send Death into the sky with a geyser of lava and tells Adam with her dying breath that she was wrong to try to change his views on justice, and that he should avenge both her and Osiris.